 - Choose orchids and tropical houseplants for gift-giving.

-Keep your garden calendar as close as your Pinterest board when you save and share this Garden Club calendar infographic.
+Keep your garden calendar as close to you as your Pinterest board when you save and share this Garden Club calendar infographic:

 Got questions about this article or any other garden topic?
 Go here now to post your gardening ideas, questions, kudos or complaints.
 We have gardening experts standing by to help you!